banqinghe/banqinghe/README.md

 Senior at [ECNU](https://www.ecnu.edu.cn/).

-Now working as a front-end intern at [ByteDance](https://bytedance.com/).
+Used to be a front-end intern at [ByteDance](https://bytedance.com/).

 ### Contact me